pducolin/blog/posts/My-path-to-staff-engineer.md

 ## Conclusions

 There are many things I learned during this 3 years.
+Here is my top 5:

-Number one: talk to people and build a trust network.
+### Talk to people and build a trust network

 The greatest misconception I had over the staff role is that you could achieve it by working on a complex technical project individually.
 Turns out there it depends, find out what matters for your company.
 In my case IC stands for Influential Contributor rather than Individual Contributor.

+### Communicate honestly with your manager

-Number two: communicate honestly with your manager, help them help yourself.
-Deliver what you are asked for and discuss what you want to work on next, not hesitating to move out of your comfort zone.
+Help your manager help yourself.
+Speak up if you want to lead a project.
+Define goals with them and deliver what you are asked for, then discuss what you want to work on next, do not hesitate to move out of your comfort zone.

-Number three: find a project that has a business impact.
-Then show it and think about how to measure it, from the start.
+### Find a project that has a business impact

+Then show it and think about how to measure it during the project implementation, from the start.
+We initially  used the number of ephemeral EC2 instances created using our framework, per team and per developer.

-Number four: reduce boilerplate to increase adoption.
+### Reduce boilerplate to increase adoption

 We implemented a new framework, we chose to use the most used language, Golang, rather than the one that everyone knew, Python.
 Write documentation, guidelines and examples.
 Communication was a key factor in delivering and allowing the project's adoption.

-Number five: iterate and prioritize decisions that will help most of the use cases.
-If we had waited for the perfect and complete solution, we would still be here discussing.
+### Iterate and prioritize decisions that will help most of the use cases

+If we had waited for the perfect and complete solution, we would still be here discussing it.
 It's never too soon to test a version and to communicate about it.
-Prefer beta tester you trust and that trust you, it helps with giving and receiving candid feedback.
+Prefer beta tester you trust and that trust you, it helps with sharing candid feedback.